-When you use the fire extinguisher, ALWAYS keep your back to a clear exit for an easy escape.
-Leave immediately if the fire cannot be controlled or the room fills with smoke.
+When you use the fire extinguisher:

+- 1. ALWAYS keep your back to a clear exit for easy escape. - 2.
+LEAVE immediately if the fire cannot be controlled or the room fills with smoke.

-There are different types and sizes of fire extinguishers, but for the most part, all of them work the same.
+There are different types and sizes of fire extinguishers, but for the most part, they all work the same.